 This section provides an overview of the responsibilities and governance of the Supervisory Board.
-For an understanding of the activities of the Supervisory Board over the past year, please refer to the Supervisory Board Chairman’s statement and the Report of the Supervisory Board.
+For an understanding of the activities of the Supervisory Board over the past year, refer to the Statement of the Chair of the Supervisory Board and the Report of the Supervisory Board.
 The responsibility of the Supervisory Board is to supervise the policies adopted by the Board of Management and the Executive Committee and to oversee the general conduct of the business of the company.
 In practice, this means supervising:

 - The corporate strategy

 - The achievement of the company’s operational and financial objectives

 - The design and effectiveness of internal risk management and control systems

 - The main financial parameters, compliance with applicable laws and regulations and risk factors

 The Supervisory Board advises the Board of Management and Executive Committee, while taking into account the interests of the company and its stakeholders.
 Major investments, acquisitions and functional initiatives are subject to Supervisory Board approval.

 The Supervisory Board is governed by its Rules of Procedure (available on our website).
 The Rules of Procedure include the profile and charters of the Committees, which set out the tasks and responsibilities of the Supervisory Board, and its operational processes.